Anohni and the Johnsons: History

-The 2007 film about Bob Dylan, I'm Not There, featured their cover of his song "Knockin' On Heaven's Door" on the soundtrack release.
+In 2005, Antony and the Johnsons' single "Hope There's Someone" was featured in Spanish director Isabel Coixet's film The Secret Life of Words, and the 2007 film based on the life of Bob Dylan, I'm Not There, featured Anohni's cover of "Knockin' On Heaven's Door".

-Antony and the Johnsons' 5-song Another World EP was released on October 7, 2008.
+Antony and the Johnsons' five-song Another World EP was released on October 7, 2008.
 Antony and the Johnsons' third album, The Crying Light, was released on January 19, 2009, and went to No. 1 on the European Billboard charts.
 Anohni has described the theme of the album as being "about landscape and the future".
-Nature, death, love and the role of the artist were explored across ten tracks, which included the single "Epilepsy Is Dancing."
+Nature, death, love and the role of the artist were explored across ten tracks, which included the single "Epilepsy Is Dancing".
 The album was mixed by Bryce Goggin and included arrangements by Nico Muhly.

 Ann Powers wrote of The Crying Light for the LA Times online, "it's the most personal environmentalist statement possible, making an unforeseen connection between queer culture's identity politics and the green movement.
 As music, it's simply exquisite—more controlled and considered than anything Antony and the Johnsons have done and sure to linger in the minds of listeners."

 After touring throughout North America and Europe in support of their new album, Antony and the Johnsons presented a unique staging of The Crying Light with the Manchester Camerata at the Manchester Opera House for the 2009 Manchester International Festival.
 The concert hall was transformed into a crystal cave filled with laser effects created by installation artist Chris Levine.
 Antony and the Johnsons went on to present concerts with symphonies across Europe in Summer 2009, including the Opera Orchestra of Lyon, the Metropole Orchestra, Roma Sinfonietta and the Montreux Jazz Festival Orchestra.
 At Salle Pleyel in Paris, Anohni appeared in a costume designed for her by Riccardo Tisci of Givenchy.